aelse/dot-ssh-config/README.md

 It's easy.
 Just run this command: `perl dot-ssh-config-sock.pl < myinputfile > ~/.ssh/config`

-If you would like to create an ssh config file for your colleague joe, you could run it like this: `USER=joe perl dot-ssh-config-sock.pl < myinputfile > ~/.ssh/config`

 All the "magic" is inside your input file.
 Have a look at the below examples and try running dot-ssh-config against the included example-input to see what a generated ssh config file looks like.